OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Configure the subscription

-1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with your user ID (for example, username@domain.onmicrosoft.com) and the password that you specified for your developer subscription.
+1. On your profile page, choose **Go to subscription** and sign in with your user ID (for example, username@domain.onmicrosoft.com) and the password that you specified for your developer subscription.

    > [!NOTE]
    > Do not sign in to your subscription with your developer program credentials.

-2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).
+2. Use the app launcher to go to the [Admin center](https://admin.microsoft.com/AdminPortal/Home#/homepage).

 3. On the Admin center home page, choose **Go to setup**.
-This takes you to the **Office 365 Enterprise E3 Developer Setup** page.
+This takes you to the **Microsoft 365 E5 Developer Setup** page.

 4. **Personalize your sign-in and email**.
 You can connect your subscription to a domain, or just use the existing subdomain that you created.
 When ready, choose **Next**.